laviniaflorentina/Tutorials/ArtificialNeuralNets/algorithms.md

 Classification is the task for identifying similarity among items in order to group them while having a name for that group (a label).

+**When do we use Classification Algorithms?**

+These algorithms are used for problems such as:
+-	Email spam classification.
+-	Sentiment analysis.
+- Facial key-points detection.
+-	Pedestrian detection in automotive car driving.

+### Classification Algorithms

 There are several general steps you’ll take when you’re preparing your classification models:

 1. Import packages, functions, and classes